Fittiboy/hrs/README.md

 `cargo install hrs`

 ## Tips for using
 This spits out the directory of the project it creates.
-You can use this to get started even quicker with `cd $(hrs --temp parser_testing)`, or a shell script like this:
+Get started even quicker with `cd $(hrs --temp parser_testing)`, or a shell script like this:

 `rproj`
 ```sh
 #!/bin/sh